dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/index.md

 ### Owned types

-An owned entity helps you to map types that do not have their own identity and are used as properties in any of your entities.
+An owned entity helps you to map types that do not have their own identity and are used as properties in any of your entities (such as a value object).
 The OwnsOne fluent mapping alerts the DbContext to this mapping.
 For example, StreetAddress is a type with no identity property.
 It is used as a property of the Order type to specify the shipping address for a particular order.
 In the DbContext, you can use the Entity().OwnsOne method to specify that the ShippingAddress property is an Owned Entity of the Order type.

 ```
 public class StreetAddress